qiita-spots/qiita/qiita_pet/support_files/doc/source/dev/resource_allocation.rst

 ---------

-The Qiita job types allows us to better group the jobs based on what they do and separate possible name conflicts while at the same time kipping these separation simple.
+The Qiita job types allows us to better group the jobs based on what they do and separate possible name conflicts while at the same time keeping this separation simple.

 #.
 RESOURCE_PARAMS_COMMAND: This is the most common entry as it defines the allocation